 Costs of Living On Campus

-If you have a scholarship for college, you’ll be really happy if that scholarship also includes housing, because college housing can be a huge cost.
+If you have a scholarship for college in America, you’ll be really happy if that scholarship also includes housing, because college housing can be a huge cost.

 It is impossible to give an exact estimate for college housing costs in the United States.
 The cost varies greatly based on the location of the school (institutions in large cities generally cost much more than those in suburban areas), the amenities, and the type of housing chosen.
 You will have to go to the college or university’s website and look at their housing rates.